phirebase/quicktags-for-wp/readme.txt

 Currently adds:
 h1, h2, h3, h4, h5, hr, nbsp, mox

-Mox - this button adds nice responsive CSS class wich you can use to highlight picture or other elements in your posts.
+mox - this button adds nice responsive CSS class wich you can use to highlight picture or other elements in your posts.

 == Installation ==